PrimaveraDeveloper/lithium/dir/common/specs/ns-spec-2.0.md

 This back-office is accessible via the /management route and allows:

-- Creating, editing, and deleting email templates.
+- Viewing an overview of the notifications processed by the service (a set of counters).
-- Creating, editing, and deleting SMS templates.
+- Creating, editing, and deleting templates (email and SMS).
 - Creating, and deleting managers.
-- Viewing an overview of the notifications processed by the service (a set of counters).
+- Viewing the notifications (email and SMS) processed.

-The back-office does not provide operations to oversee the actual notifications sent.
-This kind of monitoring is only available in App Insights.